img 6024

 img 6014

 Blown current limit ‘fusible’ resistors.
-No new trimmers, transistors or capacitors are needed.
+No new trimmers, transistors or capacitors needed.
 There’s often confusion around fusible resistors.
 All resistors are ‘fuses’ if you think about it, but these are a little more sensitive to overcurrent and tend to drift upwards rather than fail open.
 That’s good, it prevents excessive current flow as it’s designed to, but often the gear will still work when these fail, but with significantly degraded performance.

 img 6015